-When it comes to item number three, let me give you a tip: Deal with paper once a day!
-Set aside just one time during the day to deal with writing, deal with it and move on!
+Regarding item number three, let me give you a tip: Deal with paper once a day!
+Set aside once during the day to deal with writing, deal with it and move on!

 How long does it take to make ten phone calls?
-Believe me, and it takes some time.
-You have to look up the phone number, dial it, wait for it to ring, and then you have to talk to someone on the other end.
+It takes some time.
+You have to look up the phone number, dial it, wait for it to ring, and then talk to someone on the other end.
 It is time-consuming to beat around the bush until you get to the topic you called about.

 So what is the solution?

-Force yourself to focus on the reason for your call, and in a polite, diplomatic way, cut to the chase.
+Force yourself to focus on the reason for your call, and cut to the chase in a polite, diplomatic way.
 Your contact at the other end will appreciate you not wasting their time.